Nikola founder Milton to face securities fraud charges

 In an indictment unsealed Thursday in Manhattan federal court, prosecutors charged Milton with two counts of securities fraud and one count of wire fraud.

-He was accused in the indictment of making false and misleading statements through social media and television, print and podcast interviews about the company’s product and technology development.
+He was accused in the indictment of making false and misleading statements from November 2019 through last September through social media and television, print and podcast interviews about the company’s product and technology development.

-The indictment said the claims were deceptive, false and misleading.
+The indictment said the claims were aimed at retail investors who did not have professional experience in the securities markets.
 A message seeking comment was left with his lawyer.

 Milton was scheduled to make an initial court appearance in the afternoon.